Splunk® SOAR (Cloud)

 Parameter Required Description

 artifacts Required A list of dictionaries that each contain artifact data.
-Don't set the run_automation key for the any artifacts as the API will automatically set this value to 'False' for all but the last artifact in the list to start any active playbooks after the last artifact is ingested.
+Don't set the run_automation key for the any artifacts, because the API will automatically set this value to 'False' for all but the last artifact in the list to start any active playbooks after the last artifact is ingested.

 Returns the following tuple: